 NAC will support the arts and culture organisations’ and practitioners’ efforts to enhance the digitalisation of their work, and create new experiences for Singaporeans.
 To ensure Singaporeans continue to have access to arts and culture during the next few months, the A-List, an integrated platform will aggregate and spotlight arts and culture offerings from our institutions, arts groups and artists.

-Digital Presentation Grant for the Arts (DPG)
+Digital Presentation Grant for the Arts (DPG) – Application window extended

 The Digital Presentation Grant (DPG) is a time-limited scheme that aims to support efforts by artists and arts organisations to present their work in digital form or via digital mediums, during this COVID-19 period.
 Through the grant, NAC aims to create work opportunities for arts practitioners while at the same time, develop industry capabilities in producing digital arts content.
 Originally slated to support projects completed by the end of 2020, the grant scheme has been extended to support projects until 31 March 2021, in response to the interests in the DPG by our artists and arts groups.

 We welcome proposals which include creative means to develop digital projects while fully working from home.
 Arts and culture organisations and practitioners can also submit proposals for future projects that may involve several people working in a studio or performance venue (i.e. when the circuit breaker measures are relaxed or lifted).